arangodb/docs/3.5/indexing-ttl.md

     db.collection.ensureIndex({ type: "ttl", fields: ["expireDate"], expireAfter: 0 });

-When storing the following document in the collection, it will expire at the timepoint specified in the document itself:
+When storing the following document in the collection, it will expire at the point in time specified in the document itself:

     { "expireDate" : "2019-03-28T01:06:00Z" }